 - ISPs must only promote a therapeutic good using the listed claims in the ARTG entry

-- ISPs can endorse therapeutic goods (see below for definition)
+- ISPs who are not health professionals (or former health professionals) can endorse therapeutic goods (see below for definition)

 - ISP’s can use testimonials from genuine customers, that are in line with the listed claims, when promoting therapeutic goods.

 - ISPs may refer to claims that are valid, accurate and substantiated by the company

 - ISPs may only use scientific language that is readily understood and, where it relates to a claim, that claim must reflect the body of relevant scientific evidence